Your Favourite ‘Girl In The City’ Season 3 Is Coming Soon!

 - HEARD THIS?
 Kriti Kharbanda To Play Dulquer Salmaan's Lady Love In His Bollywood Debut Film Karwaan

 Girl In The City is about a girl named Meera Sehgal (essayed by Mithila Palkar), who is from a humble family.
-Like millions of others, Meera too, has come to Mumbai, to pursue her dreams - to become a fashion designer.
+Like millions of others, Meera too, has come to Mumbai, to pursue her dreams i.e., to become a fashion designer.

 A combination of love, friendship and ambition, the show gained a lot of hearts and appreciation with the first and second Seasons.
 Now the makers have come up with an even more interesting Season 3.
-The web series stars Mithila Palkar, Rajat Barmecha and Swati Vatssa in lead roles.
+The web series stars Mithila Palkar, Rajat Barmecha and Swati Vatssa in the lead roles.

 In the previous season, we saw as to how Meera, who worked in House of Areem overcame new hurdles both personally and professionally and managed to keep spirit and dream alive.